Skip To Main Content

 Do not use if the carton is damaged or appears to be tampered with

-Do not use if the Autoinjector has been dropped on a hard surface or dropped after removing the needle cap
+Do not use if the XOLAIR Autoinjector has been dropped on a hard surface or dropped after removing the needle cap

 Do not clean or touch the needle guard

-Do not use if XOLAIR Autoinjector is left at temperatures above 77 °F (25 °C) and discard in a sharps disposal container
+Do not use if the XOLAIR Autoinjector is left at temperatures above 77 °F (25 °C) and discard in a sharps disposal container

 Parts of the prefilled syringe